NCAS-CMS/cfdm/docs/source/tutorial.rst

-To create a reference to an external variable in the an output netCDF file and simultaneously create an external file containing the variable set the status of the cell measure construct to "external" and provide an external file name to the `cfdm.write` function:
+To create a reference to an external variable in the an output netCDF file and simultaneously create an external file containing the variable, set the status of the cell measure construct to "external" and provide an external file name to the `cfdm.write` function:

 .. code-block:: python3